Trial of Michael Jackson: Trial

 The trial began on February 28, 2005 in the courthouse of Santa Maria, Santa Barbara.
 Santa Barbara County Judge Rodney Melville presided over the trial.
 Melville, who had a contentious relationship with the news media, banned cameras from the courtroom and put a gag order on both sides.
 He delayed the three-day jury selection process for a week while Jackson was hospitalized, reportedly with flu.

 Sneddon led the prosecution.
 Jackson's legal team attempted to have him and his staff disqualified from the trial, citing bias following his attempts to prosecute Jackson in 1993; Melville dismissed the attempts.
-The defense was led by the celebrity lawyer Thomas Mesereau.
+The defense was led by the celebrity lawyer Thomas Mesereau, recommended to the Jackson family by fellow legal defense attorney Johnnie Cochran.

 Melville allowed prosecutors to introduce testimony about past allegations against Jackson, including the 1993 case, to establish whether Jackson had a propensity to commit such crimes.
 The prosecution hoped to show that Jackson had engaged in a pattern of sexual abuse with boys.
 They called on witnesses to describe earlier incidents, including Jackson's alleged 1993 abuse of Jordan Chandler.
 The prosecution argued that Jackson used Neverland, his "fantasy hideaway" with candy and theme park attractions, to lure boys and groom them into sex, and flattered their parents with gifts.
 The prosecution also said that, after Living With Michael Jackson aired, Jackson and his entourage had attempted to hold the Arvizo family virtually captive at Neverland and force them to participate in a rebuttal film.

 On March 10, as Gavin Arvizo was about to testify, Jackson was absent from court.
 Judge Melville issued a warrant for his arrest and said Jackson's $3 million bond would be forfeited if he did not arrive within an hour.
 Jackson arrived an hour and ten minutes late and appeared to weep in court.
 In an interview shortly afterwards, he said he had slipped in the shower and bruised his lung "very badly".
 He said the ongoing trial had been the lowest period in his life, and denied rumors about his financial problems, saying they were part of a smear campaign.